Parag Kumar Das: Parag Kumar Das Memorial Trust

-The Parag Kumar Das Memorial Trust was formed after his death by the family members and the well wishers.
+The Parag Kumar Das Memorial Trust was formed after his death by the family members and the well-wishers.
 The trust has been organizing an annual debate competition at the state level since 1997.
 In 2021, the silver jubilee edition of the debate will be organized and from 2022 onward annual memorial lectures will replace the debate competition.

-A documentary on Late Das sponsored by the trust was also released on 24 February 2018 on the occasion of his Birthday and is available in YouTube.
+A documentary on Late Das sponsored by the trust was also released on 24 February 2018 on the occasion of his Birthday and is available on YouTube.